-There’s a big trend in (opens in new tab) these days towards simplification and minimalism.
+There’s a big trend in logo design these days towards simplification and minimalism.
 This trend is all about paring your logo down to the minimum, which may mean using typography alone, or just simple vector graphics... but certainly nothing as fussy as an illustration.

 01. Guns n Roses